|

 beliefs, so long as they are acknowledged as just that - opinions or

 beliefs.
-In some cases a definitive claim to knowledge may be able
+In some cases a definitive claim to Knowledge may be able

 to be made.
 Later in this article I will discuss when and where this